Archive for ‘June, 2011’

 It took years, but I finally did.
 I had never made the actual effort to tank.
 I had a single warrior before this (an arms warrior that only made it to lvl 52 named Cakeordeath) who would tank every once in awhile for giggles, and I had no idea what I was doing or cared to learn anymore.
 It was simply a distraction so I didn’t get too bored with my Mage.
 This time around, however, it was different.
 I was making a concerted effort and I cared about how I did.
 Mike’s dismissing gesture of “Meh, it’s not even real tanking yet” didn’t dissuade me from wanting to get through every single dungeon without a single HP removed from another party member.

-Obviously, that’s not possible without the cooperation from the low price viagra rest of the group, and as I quickly learned, you don’t always have it, and there’s not much you can do about it without some tough love, kick votes, or the simple resignation to the fact that this won’t be a perfect run.
+Obviously, that’s not possible without the cooperation from the viagra for sales rest of the group, and as I quickly learned, you don’t always have it, and there’s not much you can do about it without some tough love, kick votes, or the simple resignation to the fact that this won’t be a perfect run.
 Like the female blood elf who insisted on healing only wearing a Back piece.
 (Vote to kick reason: “Nudity greatly offends me”.)